LeSonicDev/context/笔记仓库/行业研究/事件分析/寻找历史事件/寻找历史事件提示词-Eng.md

     - **c.
 Iterative Filtering and Selection:** Filter the pool to select the most relevant historical precedents, ensuring a mix of both successful and unsuccessful cases (aiming for **>=5** of each). **Each selected event must meet the A/B Grade Source Confirmation Mandate.** If this process yields an insufficient number of high-quality, verifiable precedents, you must iterate: return to step 2.a, strategically broaden the search parameters, and repeat the scoring and filtering process.

-3. **Generate Historical Event Summary Report:** For each historical precedent identified, generate a concise, structured summary. **Do not perform a deep analysis.** The output for each event must strictly follow this format:
+3. **Generate Historical Event Summary Report:** For each historical precedent identified, generate a concise, structured summary. **Strictly Adhere to Format - No Additional Analysis.** The sole purpose of this step is to populate the structured summary.
+The output for each event must strictly follow this format, and no other narrative may be included:

     - **公司与股票代码 (Company & Ticker):**